LineageOS/android_frameworks_native/cmds/dumpstate/bugreport-format.md

 For example, the initial version during _Android N_ development was **1.0-dev1**.
-When `dumpsys` was split in 2 sections but not all tools were ready to parse that format, the version was named **1.0-dev2**, which had to be passed do `dumpsys` explicitly (i.e., trhough a `-V 1.0-dev2` argument).
+When `dumpsys` was split in 2 sections but not all tools were ready to parse that format, the version was named **1.0-dev2**, which had to be passed to `dumpsys` explicitly (by setting the `dumpstate.version` system property).
 Once that format became stable and tools knew how to parse it, the default version became **1.0-dev2**.

 Similarly, if changes in the file format are made after the initial release of